prometheus/alertmanager/README.md

 ## Install

-There are various ways of installing Alertmanager:
+There are various ways of installing Alertmanager.

 ### Precompiled binaries